 Net invested capital (NIC): determined by the algebraic sum of non-current assets, other non-current assets (liabilities), net working capital, deferred tax assets (liabilities), provisions for risks, employee benefits and assets (liabilities) held for sale.
-For further details on the construction of the individual items that make up the indicator, please refer to the reconciliation of the reclassified statement of financial position presented in the annexes to the consolidated financial statements.
+For further details on the construction of the individual items that make up the indicator, please refer to the reconciliation of the reclassified statement of financial position with the statement of financial position presented in the annexes to the consolidated financial statements.